Sint-Eloois-Winkel

 Sint-Eloois-Winkel is a village in the Belgian province of West Flanders.
 It is a deelgemeente of the municipality of Ledegem, separated from the center of the town by highway A17.
 The population of Sint-Eloois-Winkel is 3800, only a few hundred less than that of central Ledegem.

 History

-In the 18th century Sint-Eloois-Winkel was divided by the almost as three times bigger neighbor town, Gullegem, only to get back its dependence after a few years of separation from Ledegem, since there is no own mail, library and city hall.
+In the 18th century, Sint-Eloois-Winkel was divided by the almost as three times bigger neighbor town, Gullegem, only to get back its dependence after a few years of separation from Ledegem, since there is no own mail, library and city hall.

+Geography

+Winkel-Saint-Éloi borders Iseghem (section of commune), Lendelede, Heule, Gullegem, Moorsele, Rollegem-Kapelle and Oekene.
+The town is separated from the rest of the commune by the A17 freeway.